 Spring (March to May) and autumn (late September to November) are the ideal seasons for Annapurna Base Camp trekking.
 The daytime temperature is just perfect during this time.
 It is neither too hot nor too cold during these times.
 While an autumn trek promises clear skies and stunning mountain vistas, a Spring trek will let you experience the first blooms of the season.
 Walk on a trail filled with colorful rhododendron trees.
 Nights on the mountains are usually cold.
 Above 4,000 meters, you can expect nighttime temperatures to drop as low as -10 degrees

-Accommodation is arranged on a twin-sharing basis.
-If traveling alone, you will share the room with a fellow traveler of the same sex.
-A single room will be available at an extra cost.
-Please choose the ‘single supplement’ option at the time of booking.
-Though single rooms are readily available in Kathmandu, Pokhara and at lower elevations, while trekking at higher elevations, it is next to impossible to get a single room.
+Accommodation is on twin-sharing basis.
+You will have to share the room with someone of the same sex, if you are travelling alone.
+If you require a single room, it will be available at an extra cost.
+Do click on the ‘single supplement’ tab while booking your trip.
+While single rooms are readily available in Kathmandu and at lower elevations on the trail, at higher reaches it is very difficult to get a single room.

-Deluxe Package: 2 nights at Dwarika’s Hotel in Kathmandu and 1 night at Temple Tree Resort & Spa in Pokhara.
-Dwarika’s Hotel is designed along the lines of a traditional Nepalese royal palace and is built using exquisitely carved wooden beams and traditional bricks.
+Accommodations in Kathmandu, Pokhara and on the trail are included in the package cost.
+You stay for 2 nights at Hotel Shanker in Kathmandu and 1 night at Temple Tree Resort & Spa in Pokhara.
+Hotel Shanker was once the palace of the Rana aristocrats who ruled over Nepal.
+Keeping much of the original charm, this magnificent palace has been renovated and fitted with modern conveniences.
 Temple Tree Resort & Spa in Pokhara is located close to Phewa Lake and most of the sightseeing places in the city.
 The resort features two-storied individual cottages built in the traditional style.
-Both Dwarika’s and Temple Tree are luxurious five-star deluxe boutique hotels featuring well-appointed rooms, spa, fitness center, swimming pool, restaurants, bar, café etc. In addition, at Temple Tree, each room comes with a private balcony that opens out to a lush garden.
+Both these hotels feature well-appointed rooms, spa, swimming pool, restaurants, bar etc. In addition, at Temple Tree each room comes with a private balcony that opens out to a lush garden.

-In Kathmandu and Pokhara, breakfast is complimentary at the hotel you will be staying in.
-All meals (breakfast, lunch and dinner) will be provided on the trail.
+Meals while trekking is included in the trip cost.
 Breakfast and dinner will be served at the teahouse you will be staying at.
-While trekking you will be stopping for lunch at a teahouse en route.
+You will be stopping for lunch at a teahouse en route.
 Food on the trail consists of local (rice, lentils, curry, momo, chapatis) and international dishes (pancakes, pizza, mac & cheese, toast, noodles etc.) high on nutrition and carbohydrate.
-Enjoy complimentary welcome and farewell dinners at a traditional Nepali restaurant in Kathmandu.

 Welcome to Kathmandu!
 Our representative will receive you at the airport and transfer you to your hotel.
 Meet the other team members and trek leader at the pre-trip meeting held later in the day.
 A briefing by your trek leader on your Annapurna adventure will follow.
 Listen carefully as your trek leader describes in detail the trail and what to expect during the trek.
 Further check your gears for the final time.
 If you have forgotten any item you can buy or hire it from any of the shops selling trekking gear.
 Get suggestions from your trek leader.
 Later head to the lively tourist hub of Thamel.
 We recommend you to schedule your arrival to Kathmandu in the morning or during the day, so as to enable you to attend the group briefing.
 Overnight in Kathmandu.